amitxv/PC-Tuning/docs/post-install.md

     reg add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f
     ```

+- Open PowerShell as administrator and enter the command below to check whether the RSS indirection table is correctly populated

+    ```powershell
+    Get-NetAdapterRss
+    ```

 ### Reserved CPU Sets (Windows 10+)

 [ReservedCpuSets](https://github.com/amitxv/ReservedCpuSets) can be used to prevent Windows routing interrupts and scheduling tasks on specific CPUs.
 As mentioned previously, isolating modules from user and kernel-level disturbances helps reduce contention, reduce jitter and allows time-sensitive modules to get the CPU time they require.